I’m calling it – spring cleaning is out. Grabbing some incredible deals on coffee gear in the Amazon Big Spring Sale is IN.

 Controversial opinion: I think the Simple Modern Trek Tumbler is way better than the Stanley Quencher.
 Don’t come for me!

 Whether you agree or not, it’s definitely a lot cheaper.
-Especially with a cheeky 20% discount in Amazon’s Big Spring Sale.
+Especially with a discount in Amazon’s Big Spring Sale.

 Do I think 40oz is way too big for coffee?
 Absolutely!
 But I’m not here to judge your caffeine consumption.